-Process and Data Detail Reports SCOPE Report Name Measures Processes and Data Included IFPUG Terminology Report the Functional Size details of each selected individual Process or Data Group.
+Process and Data Detail Reports SCO PE Report Name Measures Processes and Data Included IFPUG Terminology Report the Functional Size details of each selected individual Process or Data Group.
 It also lists the names of all the Linked nodes (Attributes and Notes.)
-Detail Report Detailed description of each individual Process or Data Group and their Linked Notes, Attributes Selects all Processes and all data groups for the Release Not Available Reports the General System Characteristics and their ratings.
-(See Assessing the Value Adjustment Factor) Value Adjustment Factor Report Reports the VAF value for current Release selected Adjustment
+Process Detail Report Data Group Detail Report Detailed description of each individual Process or Data Group and their Linked Notes, Attributes Selects all Processes and all data groups for the Release Not Available Reports the General System Characteristics and their ratings.
+(See Assessing the Value Adjustment Factor) Value Adjustment Factor Report Reports the VAF value for current Release selected Value Adjustment Factor Process and Data Detail Reports SCO PE Report Measures Processes and Data Included IFPUG Terminology 1 © Copyright Total M 2003 - 2011 letrics Pty Ltd 98

+Name

-Process and Data Detail Reports SCOPE Report Name Measures Processes and Data Included IFPUG Terminology Report the Functional Size details of each selected individual Process or Data Group.
-It also lists the names of all the Linked nodes (Attributes and Notes.)
-Release Impacted Size - All Sessions Counts - CHART Release Impacted Size - All Sessions Counts - CHART recorded under the current Release it reports the Size of all functionality each Count Enhancement Project Function Point Count (for the Release - note this is an aggregated count of all change requests)
+Report the Functional Size details of each selected individual Process or Data Group.
+It also lists the names of all the Linked nodes (Attributes Release Impacted Size - All Sessions Counts - CHART For all Counts recorded under the current Release it reports the Size of all functionality impacted by all Change Selects all impacted (added, changed and deleted) by each Count Session within the Release Enhancement Project Function Point Count (for the Release - note this is an aggregated count of all change requests) and Notes.)
+Release Impacted Size - All Sessions Counts - CHART Requests for the Release